LazyGNN: Large-Scale Graph Neural Networks via Lazy Propagation: Lazy Graph Neural Networks

-Mini-batch LazyGNN further reduces the computation and memory cost by data sampling, which enjoys the same benefits as existing sampling-based methods.
+\textbf{Sampling efficiency.} Mini-batch LazyGNN further reduces the computation and memory cost by data sampling, which enjoys the same benefits as existing sampling-based methods.
 Compared to classic sampling-based models, such as GraphSAGE and GraphSAINT, mini-batch LazyGNN only needs to sample neighbors in one hop or two hops distance so that the data sampling is efficient.
+This data sampling efficiency might bring significant practical speedup for large-scale problems where the data loading of node features and subgraphs can be dominating~\cite{ma2022bifeat}.

+\textbf{Communication efficiency.} Recent works~\cite{10.5555/3433701.3433794, wan2022pipegcn, wan2022bns, zhang2023boosting} clearly demonstrate that the significant feature communication overhead in propagation layers dominates the running time in the parallel training of GNNs.
+Specifically, the communication time divided by the total training time is over 80\% for ogbn-products as shown in the work~\cite{wan2022pipegcn}.
+Therefore, existing works propose various system-level strategies to mitigate this bottleneck.
+Although this work does not focus on the distributed setting, it is worth emphasizing that LazyGNN is promising for parallelism since it requires fewer communication rounds due to lazy propagation.

-Above analyses indicate that LazyGNN is highly efficient in computation, memory, and data sampling.
+Above analyses indicate that LazyGNN is highly efficient in computation, memory, data sampling, and communication.
 The practical running time and memory cost will be discussed in Section~\ref{sec:efficiency}.
-Note that although we do not investigate the distributed setting in this paper, LazyGNN is promising for its parallelism since it requires fewer communication rounds due to lazy propagation.